ELG$\times$LRG distribution through dark matter halo dynamics: Acknowledgements

 GF acknowledges F. Sinigaglia, A. Rocher and S. Saito for insightful discussions during the development of this work.
 She also thanks A. Carnero, A. Ross, A. de Mattia and D. Chebat for helping with the DESI data model infrastructure.

-During this project, GF has been supported by a {\em Juan de la Cierva Incorporaci\'on} grant n.\,IJC2020-044343-I. GF and FSK acknowledge the Spanish Ministry of Economy and Competitiveness (MINECO) for financing the \texttt{Big Data of the Cosmic Web} project: PID2020-120612GB-I00/AEI/10.13039/ 501100011033 under which this work has been conceived and carried out, and the IAC for continuous support to the \texttt{Cosmology with LSS probes} project.
+During the first stage of this work, GF has been supported by a {\em Juan de la Cierva Incorporaci\'on} grant n.\,IJC2020-044343-I. GF and FSK acknowledge the Spanish Ministry of Economy and Competitiveness (MINECO) for financing the \textit{Big Data of the Cosmic Web} project: PID2020-120612GB-I00/AEI/10.13039/ 501100011033 under which this work has been conceived and carried out, and the IAC for continuous support to the \textit{Cosmology with LSS probes} project.

+The \ho method has been developed within the \textit{MUSICA (MUlti-tracer Skies for hIgh-precision Cosmological Analyses)} research line pursued at the IAC as part of the \textit{COSMIC SIGNAL (COSMIC SImulated Galaxy Networks Applied on Lightcones)} project: \url{www.cosmic-signal.org}.
+In this context, the reference catalogs generated with \ho will also serve to calibrate the massive production of covariance mocks within the \textit{FIRE (Field-level bayesian Inference to Reconstruct the univErse)} project, which has been recently funded by a \textit{Proyecto de Generaci\'on de Conocimiento 2024}, PID2024-160504NB-I00.

 DJE's contributions were supported by U.S. Department of Energy grant DE-SC0007881, by the National Science Foundation under Cooperative Agreement PHY-2019786 (the NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}), and as a Simons Foundation Investigator.